bjorn-ha/smarthome/README.md

 I mainly use sensors to know where people are in the house (motion), if they are sleeping (bed-occupancy), measure light and temperatures.

-I will make how-to's about most of my sensors and the way I integrated them in HA.
+I will make how-to's about most of my sensors and the way I integrated them in hass.io.
 They will be in the <a href="https://github.com/bjorn-ha/smarthome/#projects">projects</a> section of this page soon.

 I used RF sensors for motion and door sensors before.
 But I am currently in the process of changing all of them to Zigbee devices.
 I won't mention the RF sensors anymore.</p>